Take the first step

 Being a man who loves numbers, I have to say our Valuation class with Professor Damodaran was a unique experience.
 His mastery of the topic along with his ability to convey complex business scenarios in a simple and entertaining fashion is impressive.

 I never thought number crunching would be so much fun!
-Quantitative Analysis with Professor Matt Mulford and Valuation with Professor Aswath Damodaran were just spectacular.
+Quantitative Analysis with Dr Matt Mulford and Valuation with Professor Aswath Damodaran were just spectacular.
 Learning was never more fun than in these classes; their ability to teach processing numbers with a story is too brilliant.

 TRIUM provided me with some of the key capabilities and resources I needed to become a global leader in my industry.
 The TRIUM EMBA program is an incredible journey that transformed every aspect of my life.